All Articles

 (Full-Length Play, Drama / 4w, 1m)

 Women and War is a collection of fictional stories based on historical fact, told by generations of Americans impacted by conflict from The Great War to the War in Afghanistan.
 These are tales of sacrifice, love, determination and hope told by those who bravely persevere on the home front and on the battlefield.
-Also available for licensing: Women and War: One-Act Edition (UK)
+Also available for licensing: Women and War: One-Act Edition (US/UK)

 Women Laughing Alone with Salad by Sheila Callaghan (US)